ioana637/job-platform/README.md

 ## API documentation

 Exemples for most of the requests can be found in the postman collection (Proiect_Colectiv.postman_collection.json).
-You can also find a version on the server repo which might be more up to date than the one on [this repo](https://github.com/ioana637/jobs-server/blob/master/Proiect_Colectiv.postman_collection.json)
+You can also find a version on the server repo which might be more up to date. [link to the file](https://github.com/ioana637/jobs-server/blob/master/Proiect_Colectiv.postman_collection.json)

 # job-platform